+1. Introduction

-- 1 Introduction - 1.1 This report sets out performance information for the human resources of the Council for the second quarter of 2015/16 by way of a range of key performance indicators. - 1.2 The performance information in this report gives an overview of the personnel aspects of the whole organisation and gives an insight into the Council's performance in managing the workforce efficiently and effectively.
-A selection of this information is presented to the Corporate Management Team and Heads of Teams on a monthly basis to assist in the management of the organisation. - 2.
-Performance Indicators - 2.1 Appendix 1 sets out performance monitoring information for a range of performance indicators relating to staff attendance, staff turnover and the Council's staff establishment. - 2.2 Members will note more detailed comments on individual charts and graphs included within Appendix 1.
-The data for these charts and graphs has been extracted from the Council's Selima HR system. - 2.3 The Local Government Association (LGA) continues to collect quarterly data for a small number of performance indicators, including sickness absence from authorities on a voluntary basis.
-The LGA has now published data relating to the first quarter of 2015/16. - 2.4 Provisional data is given for Winchester for quarter two 2015/16 although this has only recently been submitted to the LGA.
-Release of the data for this period for the other contributing authorities is expected during December. - 2.5 The table below provides a comparison of the quarterly data for Winchester and all English district local authorities, where the data has been submitted to the LGA.
+- 1.1 This report sets out performance information for the human resources of the Council for the third quarter of 2015/16 by way of a range of key performance indicators. - 1.2 The performance information in this report gives an overview of the personnel aspects of the whole organisation and gives an insight into the Council's performance in managing the workforce efficiently and effectively.
+A selection of this information is presented to the Corporate Management Team and Heads of Teams on a monthly basis to assist in the management of the organisation.

+2. Performance Indicators

+- 2.1 Appendix 1 sets out performance monitoring information for a range of performance indicators relating to staff attendance, staff turnover and the Council's staff establishment. - 2.2 Members will note more detailed comments on individual charts and graphs included within Appendix 1.
+The data for these charts and graphs has been extracted from the Council's Selima HR system. - 2.3 Annual staff appraisals for 2016/17 are now underway and data relating to the completion of these by team will be included in the next performance monitoring report.

+3. Staff Sickness

+- 3.1 Staff sickness continues to be monitored very closely with detailed reports made available to managers after the end of each month.
+Further high level reports are presented to Corporate Management Team on a monthly basis and Performance Management Team quarterly. - 3.2 Significantly, the average number of days sickness taken during the 12 month period 1 January 2015 to 31 December 2015 is now at its lowest for a number of years.
+At an average of 6.39 days per member of staff, this is the lowest figure for the Council for over five years. - 3.3 The Local Government Association (LGA) continues to collect quarterly data for a small number of performance indicators, including sickness absence

+- from authorities on a voluntary basis.
+The LGA has now most recently published data relating to the second quarter of 2015/16. - 3.4 Provisional data is given for Winchester for quarter three of 2015/16 and has only recently been submitted to the LGA.
+Release of the data for this period for the other contributing authorities is expected later in March. - 3.5 The table below provides a comparison of the quarterly data for Winchester and all English district local authorities, where the data has been submitted to the LGA.

 Overall sickness absence (per FTE - excluding schools)

 Winchester Minimum for all English district Local Authorities Average for all English district Local Authorities Maximum for all English district Local Authorities

 2014/15 Q2 1.7 0.7 2.0 3.6

 2014/15 Q3 2.0 1.0 2.2 3.8

 2014/15 Q4 2.4 0.9 2.4 14.0

 2015/16 Q1 1.4 0.3 1.8 4.3

+2015/16 Q2 1.6 0.6 1.9 8.5

-2015/16 Q2 1.5 n/a n/a n/a
+2015/16 Q3 1.5 n/a n/a n/a